The flippant answer is, "about $50,000."

 - 3D printers are not as accurate.

-- Material choices are limited.
+- Material choices are wider for 3D printers.

 3D printers are an example of the popularization and progress of a technology.
 It happens in almost every field.
 When television was first commercialized, video cameras were large, expensive, delicate and difficult to maintain instruments.
 They could only be used effectively in a well-lit studio environment and there was no way other than movie film to record what came out of them.
 And what came out of them was a low-fidelity black and white picture that made it difficult to recognize an individual person.
 Today, all of the functions of a TV studio fit in one hand, work flawlessly and cost little.
 Professional equipment is still available, of course.
 It provides more versatility and better picture fidelity, but most of us don't need those capabilities.
-So, too with copiers, computers, cellphones and now additive fabrication.
+So, too with copiers, computers, cellphones and now additive manufacturing.

 The reasons for using a 3D printer are fundamentally the same as for using any additive technology: to verify a design; to share information across distances; to make a one-off part - and many others.
 Only now you can afford to do it.